 Strength training doesn’t necessarily mean lifting weights although I personally find this an easy option.
 There are many body weight exercises that can be used to improve strength.
 Strength training is also not just about the legs but includes the core, back and shoulder muscles.

-While hiking is all about the las don’t forget the upper body.
+While hiking is all about the legs don’t forget the upper body.
 You don’t have to lift really heavy weights and in fact you can do strength training by doing exercises that rely on your own body weight such as push ups, pull ups, and wall sits.
 You can also improvise by using things like orange juice containers with water in them. be creative.

 Like strength training many people tend to ignore flexibility and stability training.
 Flexibility and stability are different and usually require different training but aren’t exclusive.